dollarscout

 Definition

-Deductible refers to the amount of money you pay out of pocket for an insurance claim before the insurance company covers the remaining expenses.
+Deductible refers to the amount you pay out-of-pocket for an insurance claim before your insurance coverage kicks in.

 What is Deductible?